mendhak/angular-intro.js/README.md

   import ngIntro from 'angular-intro.js';

-This project will return you the hole angular module so if you want to use as a dependency in your own angular module you would need to reference the name `ngIntro.name`.
+This project will return the whole angular module so if you want to use as a dependency in your own angular module you would need to reference the name `ngIntro.name`.

 ## How to use